Cecily Bulstrode: John Donne

 John Donne was under the matronage of Lucy Russell, Countess of Bedford, during the time that Bulstrode fell ill and died.
 He visited her when she was sick at Twickenham Park and concluded that she was suffering from hysteria.
 After she died, he wrote two poems in her honour, Elegy on Mistress Boulstred and Elegy Upon the Death of Mistress Boulstred.
 The former poem characterizes Death as an "all-consuming glutton who swallows the good" and argues that Bulstrode was one of the good.
 The latter poem says that Death is no longer needed because Bulstrode was the epitome of virtue, and now that she is dead, it is as if the entire world is dead.
 Donne may have written these elegies in the hope of getting a reward from his literary matron Lucy Russell.
+These poems circulated in manuscript and were included in verse miscellanies.